 It is no surprise that kitchens are often the most expensive room to renovate.
 Even smaller projects can add up quickly.
 One easy way to brighten up your cooking area is to paint the existing cabinets.
 Opting to paint cabinets instead of replacing them all together will save you loads of time, money, and stress.
 This home hack isn’t exclusive to kitchens!

-Adding fresh paint to bathroom vanities or shelving will have the same positive effect, on the same budget.
+Similarly, one way to update a bathroom on a budget is to add fresh paint to bathroom vanities or shelving.
 Experts recommend sticking to bright neutrals when painting to sell as it creates a blank slate for buyers to imagine their future.
 So as much as you may love lime green accent walls or terra cotta rooms, they won’t help you achieve the home sale you’re hoping for.
 Ditching the color and embracing the neutrals will drive home value without undergoing extensive and unnecessary home updates.

 3. Paint or replace exterior doors